The Carlson-type zero-density theorem for the Beurling zeta function: Introduction

 \subsection{Consequences of density theorems regarding the error term of the PNT of Beurling}

-In the recent papers \cite{Rev-One, Rev-Many} we investigated the questions of Littlewood and Ingham together with its converse about the connection of the location of $\zeta$-zeros and order resp. oscillation estimates for the error term $\D(x)$ in the PNT of Beurling.
-As said, to obtain our results we needed to use Theorem \ref{th:density} at several occurrences.
-Therefore, several our results were restricted to Beurling systems and zeta functions satisfying also Conditions B and G, moreover, implied constants also depended on the somewhat implicit ones of these conditions and the density result of Theorem \ref{th:density}.
+In the recent papers \cite{Rev-One, Rev-Many} we investigated the questions of Littlewood and Ingham together with their converse about the connection of the location of $\zeta$-zeros and order resp.~oscillation estimates for the error term $\D(x)$ in the PNT of Beurling.
+As we said before, to obtain our results originally (e.g. in the first ArXiv version) we needed to use Theorem \ref{th:density} at several occurrences.
+Therefore, several of our results were restricted to Beurling systems and zeta functions satisfying also Conditions B and G, moreover, the implied constants also depended on the somewhat implicit ones of these conditions and the density result of Theorem \ref{th:density}.

-Extending the generality of the density theorem serves also to extend several of our number theory results regarding the connection between the behavior of $\Delta(x)$ on the one hand and zero distribution of $\zeta(s)$ on the other hand.
-We discuss these ameliorated versions of our results from \cite{Rev-One, Rev-Many} in the last section, also pointing out the explicit dependence of constants on the main parameters $A, \kappa, \theta$ of the system.
+Extending the generality of the density theorem serves also to extend several of our number theoretical results regarding the connection between the behavior of $\Delta(x)$ on the one hand and zero distribution of $\zeta(s)$ on the other hand.
+We briefly discuss these improved versions of our results from \cite{Rev-One, Rev-Many} in the last section, also pointing out the explicit dependence of constants on the main parameters $A, \kappa, \theta$ of the system.
+These results have been incorporated into \cite{Rev-Many} during its revision, therefore here they are appearing not for the first time, but it may be good to see how the improvement of the density theorem improved some related number theoretical results as well.